-Last week I covered how an operations manual can save your business (and your life), much like the operations manual on Apollo 13 saved Jim Lovell’s life.
-This week, I want to take you on a journey into systems strategy:
+Last week, I covered how an operations manual can save your business (and your life), much like the operations manual on Apollo 13 saved Jim Lovell’s life.
+This week, I want to take you on a journey into systems strategy.

-- Reality dictates you’ll be building systems while working in your existing business.
-We call this working in ‘Old Co’.
+- Reality dictates that you’ll be building systems while working in your existing business.
+We call this “working in Old Co”

-- Creating a systems strategy helps you prioritize working on your new business (what your business will look like in the future).
-We call this working on ‘New Co’.
+- EMyth’s unique Roadmap enables you to work on your business’ Seven Essential Systems in a clear, step-by-step process, while also showing how the results you want across your business are systemically connected.
+Creating a systems strategy helps you prioritize working on your new business—what your business will look like in the future.
+We call this “working on New Co”

-Developing a Strategic Perspective
+Developing a strategic perspective

 Let’s start with our imaginary trip to the moon.

-We learned a lot about the Moon, but what we really learned was about the Earth.
+"We learned a lot about the Moon, but what we really learned was about the Earth.
 The fact that just from the distance of the Moon you can put your thumb up and you can hide the Earth behind your thumb.
 Everything that you've ever known, your loved ones, your business, the problems of the Earth itself—all behind your thumb.
-And how insignificant we really all are, but then how fortunate we are to have this body and to be able to enjoy loving here amongst the beauty of the Earth itself.Jim Lovell, Apollo 8 & 13
+And how insignificant we really all are, but then how fortunate we are to have this body and to be able to enjoy loving here amongst the beauty of the Earth itself."

 Put yourself on the Apollo rocket, looking back at planet Earth.
 Imagine the blue of the oceans, continental shapes, emerald greens, ochre, gold, swirling clouds, twinkling lights of large cities and the infinite dark of the universe beyond.